PhiLFitters/kafe2/doc/src/parts/beginners_guide.rst

 .. figure:: ../_static/img/004_non_linear_fit_contours.png
     :alt: Contour and profiles of an non-linear fit.

-In addition to non linear function, the usage of x data errors leads to a non linear fits as well. kafe2 fits support the addition of x data errors - in fact we've been using them since the very first example.
+In addition to non-linear function, the usage of x data errors leads to a non-linear fits as well. kafe2 fits support the addition of x data errors - in fact we've been using them since the very first example.
 To take them into account the x errors are converted to y errors via multiplication with the